decred/dcrdocs/docs/advanced/secure-setup.md

 **On a general system, you can install the OS using a Linux ISO written to a USB.
 I recommend [unetbootin](https://unetbootin.github.io/)**

-??? note "RaspberryPi specific (click to expand)"
+??? note "Raspberry Pi specific (click to expand)"

     https://www.raspberrypi.org/software/  has rpi-imager which has a nice easy to use interface and has Ubuntu Desktop listed under